Course Coordinator:Elizabeth Wheeley (ewheeley@usc.edu.au) School:School of Education and Tertiary Access

 Learning materials – You are required to engage and interact with asynchronous learning materials - videos, websites and activities - accessed through Canvas modules, course readings and required texts. | 2hrs | Week 1 | 7 times |

-Conducting a literature review to address a research question
+Engaging with research literature in relation to a research question

 400 Level (Graduate)